ispc/ispc/docs/ispc.rst

 Note that if the same ``varying`` seed value is used for all of the program instances (e.g. ``RNGState state; seed_rng(&state, 1);``), then all of the program instances in the gang will see the same sequence of pseudo-random numbers.
-If this behavior isn't desred, you may want to add the ``programIndex`` value to the provided seed or otherwise ensure that the seed has a unique value for each program instance.
+If this behavior isn't desired, you may want to add the ``programIndex`` value to the provided seed or otherwise ensure that the seed has a unique value for each program instance.